 Longboarding is a thrilling, addictive sport and if your looking to get your first longboard or your tenth, your in the right place.
-We going to review the top 11 longboards in this article.
+We going to review the best longboards for beginners and cruising in this article.

 Quick Answer: The 11 Best Longboards For 2017

 - Sector 9 Blue Wave Lookout

 - Sector 9 Fractal Complete Skateboard

 - MBS All-Terrain Longboard

 - Aeroactive PRO Complete Longboard

 - Quest Skateboards Super Cruiser